Muddling through

 Also: “disjointed incrementalism”.

 Reflects the realities of policymaking in political systems with multiple stakeholders, conflicting interests, and imperfect information.
-Recognises that policymakers rarely follow the “rational-comprehensive” model of clarifying values/objectives and then exploring all the possible alternatives to find the optimal solutios; instead, they make incremental adjustments to existing policies through “successive limited comparisons” (a form of satisficing?).
+Recognises that policymakers rarely follow the “rational-comprehensive” model of clarifying values/objectives and then exploring all the possible alternatives to find the optimal solutions; instead, they make incremental adjustments to existing policies through “successive limited comparisons” (a form of satisficing?).

 “Successive limited comparison.”